-Even though there are no perfect solutions, there are still some good feng shui steps you can take to improve the energy of a cul-de-sac house.
+Even though there are no perfect solutions, there are some good feng shui steps you can take to improve the energy of a cul-de-sac house.

-2. An outside water feature (preferably moving water) is recommended in feng shui to refresh and uplift the energy of a cul-de-sac.
-From a sophisticated outdoor feng shui fountain to a simple birdbath, it is up to you to decide what will work best for your home and budget.
+Water that's preferably moving is recommended in feng shui to refresh the energy of a cul-de-sac.
+From a sophisticated outdoor feng shui fountain to a simple birdbath, decide what works best for your home and budget.